Transport | Transform | Transcend

 Gil Weinberg

 Gil Weinberg is a professor and founding director of Georgia Tech’s Center for Music Technology.
+Weinberg is the creator of Robotic Musicianship – Haile, a project that investigates how intelligent instruments can listen, improvise, and collaborate with human performers to expand the possibilities of musical expression.
 His research focuses on artificial creativity and musical expression for robots and augmented humans.
 His work has been featured at The Kennedy Center, Ars Electronica, and the Smithsonian Cooper Hewitt Museum, and performed with orchestras such as the Deutsches Symphonie-Orchester Berlin and the BBC Symphony.
+Click Here to Learn More.

 Haile is a robotic percussionist crafted from wood and metal that listens like a human and plays with machine precision.
 Designed as both collaborator and performer, Haile learns from human musicians, adapting in real time.
 The project explores the boundaries between human and artificial creativity, using rhythm and interaction to expand musical expression and redefine what it means to create art.